- GW Home

 Philip J. Amsterdam Graduate Teaching Award

-This award is conferred to Graduate Teaching Assistants (GTAs) who will have had at least three semesters of GTA experience by the end of the fall semester; Instructional Assistants are eligible for this award if their work has been in a teaching capacity.
-Nominated GTAs/IAs must have outstanding evaluations from their students and their supervising professors, as well as outstanding academic work.
+This award is conferred to Graduate Assistants (GAs) who will have had at least three semesters of GA experience by the end of the fall semester; Instructional Assistants are eligible for this award if their work has been in a teaching capacity.
+Nominated GAs/IAs must have outstanding evaluations from their students and their supervising professors, as well as outstanding academic work.
 Winners will be selected based on the following qualities:

 - Enthusiasm, effectiveness, and commitment to improvement of the teaching and learning process.